civictechdc/hackdc2025/README.md

 ---

-## 5 · Judging Criteria
+## 5 · Evaluation Criteria

-This is not a competition, but we will judge asynchronously to decide which projects to feature, and we'll raffle off prizes to the top 3 projects.
+This is not a competition, but we will evaluate the projects asynchronously to decide which projects to feature, and we'll raffle off prizes to the top 3 projects.

 Projects were evaluated based on the following dimensions: